ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-arch.md

 **Disadvantages:**

-- Two processes to deploy and manage
+- Two services to deploy and manage
 - Separate configuration files
 - Additional network communication between components
 - More complex setup and monitoring